VeoScript/geektalk/README.md

 ## GeekTalk
-Osomware Presents GeekTalk. <br />
+Osomware Presents GeekChat. <br />
 Try to ask some questions, maybe we have an answers for that.

 > Under Development